-On average, listings lease in the $20's per square foot per year.
-The New Tacoma region is going through a decline in rates.
-In the last 3 months, the median rate fell $5 per sqft per year.
-That's a 18% decline in rent.
+Most listings are in the $20's per square foot per year.
+The New Tacoma region is seeing a a rise in rates.
+In the last 3 months, the median rate rose $26 per sqft per year.

-Compared to the rest of the Seattle Metropolitan Area market, the New Tacoma submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Seattle Metropolitan Area market, the New Tacoma submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 8 listings have come on the market, which means listings might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 9 listings have been made available, which means leases are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 589% of the available leases in the New Tacoma are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 9,160 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are approximately 3 stories.
-Most buildings in this region were built in 1951 and are Class B.
+Even though the median size is 2,880 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this region are close to 3 floors.
+Most buildings in this area were built in 1954 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Wholesale trade is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst New Tacoma folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.